SharePoint/sp-dev-training-spfx-spcontent/README.md

 - [Using SPHttpClient to talk to SharePoint](./Demos/01-sphttpclient)
 - [CRUD with SharePoint Data](./Demos/02-spcrud)
 - [Using Mocks to Simulate SharePoint Data](./Demos/03-mockdata)

+## Watch the Module - Video

+This module has been recorded and is available in the SharePoint Development YouTube channel: [SharePoint Framework Training - Developing with the SharePoint Framework: Working with SharePoint Content](https://www.youtube.com/watch?v=0OiC7AzoCVI&list=PLR9nK3mnD-OV-RPXQ3Lco845qoEy7VJoc)

 ## Contributors